- About

 - Alumni

-Culinary Arts Academy Switzerland proudly launched the first edition of the Anton Mosimann Award.
+Culinary Arts Academy Switzerland proudly held the second edition of the Anton Mosimann Award.
 This prestigious award celebrates students who excel in culinary heritage research, bridging the gap between traditional culinary practices and modern-day gastronomy.

 Studying culinary heritage doesn’t just help us understand the past—it shows us how to improve the future of food.